Dimensional Analysis in Statistical Modelling: Transforming quantities

 So

 Using this definition of the derivative we can carry out a Taylor series expansion about $ x=a>0 $ to obtain

 where

 As $ g'(x) = 1/x $, the first term, $g'(x) (x-a)$, in the infinite summation is unitless.
 Differentiating $g'(x)$ yields $g''(x) = 1/x^2$ and once again, we see that the term $g''(x) (x-a)^2/2$ is unitless.
 Continuing in this way, we see that the summation on the right side of equation (\ref{eq:logexpansion}) is unitless, and so the equation satisfies dimensional homogeneity.
 This reasoning differs from the incorrect reasoning of \citet{mayumi2010dimensions} in their argument that the logarithm cannot be applied to quantities with units because the terms in the Taylor expansion would have different units.
 Our reasoning also differs from that of \citet{baiocchi2012dimensions} who uses a different expansion to show that the logarithm cannot be applied to measurements with units, albeit without explicitly recognizing the need for $ \ln x $ to be unitless.
-The expansion in Equation (\ref{eq:logexpansion}) is the same as that given in \citet{MattaMassaGubskayaKnoll2011}.
-Although the latter don't give it in explicit form for $ \ln x $ they do use it to discredit the Taylor expansion argument against applying $\ln x$ to quantities with units.
+The expansion in Equation (\ref{eq:logexpansion}) is the same as that given in \citet{matta2010can}, albeit not in an explicit form for $ \ln x $.
+Like us, they do discredit the Taylor expansion argument against applying $\ln x$ to quantities with units.